nextauthjs/docs/docs/configuration/events.md

 ### updateUser

 Sent when the adapter is told to update an existing user.
-Currently this is only sent when the user verifies their email address.
+Currently, this is only sent when the user verifies their email address.

 The message object will contain the user.